Condition Analysis

 3

-- Use the base-of-crag ground test: if the ground at the foot of boulders is damp, the rock is almost certainly still too wet internally to climb safely.
+- If visiting the area, check the ground at the base of the boulders — if the soil is damp, the rock is certainly still wet internally regardless of surface appearance.

 Previous Analyses